 “Youth-at-risk is one important aspect,” she explains, “but Midland offers leadership opportunities for young persons through volunteering and participation in sporting and other worthwhile activities.
 Active kids are happy and healthy kids.”

-Steve Olsen, PCYC Learning and Development Manager, said of the PCYC Learning and Development programs, “We aim to not only reduce crime and divert young people in a positive direction, but to assist them in finding employment or further education within six months of completing the program.
-Over the coming months, PCYC will liaise with WA Police Force and gather ongoing outcomes to ensure youths are not dropped off when they finish the study, but continue to be engaged and valuable assets in the community.”
+Over the coming months, PCYC will liaise with WA Police Force and continue to gather outcomes following program attendance.
+“It’s important to ensure youths are not dropped off when they finish the study but continue to be engaged and valuable assets in the community,” said Mr Olsen.

 WA PCYC thanks all those who recognised Midland PCYC for the work done within the community, and extends a warm thank you to Belmont Business Enterprise Centre, Carol Hanlon and Rotary Club of Ascot.
 In particular, we would like to recognise the individual staff members and volunteers and all those who participate, who are the real stars of this award.